KernFerm/GameplayGuardian/README.md

 ### 💡 How It Works:

-GameplayGuardian uses a sophisticated message handling and sending system to interact with viewers without overwhelming the chat.
-This ensures compliance with Twitch’s message rate limits and provides a seamless viewer experience.
+GameplayGuardian utilizes advanced algorithms to manage and send messages strategically within Twitch’s message rate limits, ensuring smooth and continuous chat interaction.
+This approach prevents message flooding, maintaining an engaging yet uncluttered chat environment.

 ### 📬 Feedback:

 Your feedback drives our improvement! 💬 Share your thoughts, suggest features, or report issues directly through GitHub issues.
-We love hearing from our community!
+We value your input and strive to make GameplayGuardian better with each update.

 ## 📖 How to Use GameplayGuardian